abaktiar/copilot-plus-plus/docs/commit-message-generation.md

 ## Overview

-The Commit Message Generation feature in Copilot Plus Plus uses AI to automatically generate contextually relevant commit messages based on your staged changes.
+The Commit Message Generation feature in Copilot++ uses AI to automatically generate contextually relevant commit messages based on your staged changes.
 This feature integrates directly with VS Code's built-in Git source control interface, providing a seamless experience for creating meaningful commit messages.

 ## How It Works